Entering the German coffee market

 Additional sustainability requirements

-Corporate responsibility and sustainability are growing in importance in the coffee sector.
-Adopting codes of conduct or sustainability policies related to environmental and social impacts of your company will give you a competitive advantage.
-The leading companies in the German coffee market, such as Tchibo and Jacobs, all have sustainability policies in place.
+Corporate responsibility and sustainability practices are growing in the coffee sector.
+Adopting codes of conduct or sustainability policies related to the environment and to producing communities will give you a competitive advantage.
+The leading companies in the German coffee market, such as Tchibo and Jacobs, have sustainability policies highlighting their relationship with farmers, transparency of their operations, as well their social and environmental impact at origin.

 - Refer to the International Trade Centre Standards Map or the Global Food Safety Initiative website to learn about the different food safety management systems, hygiene standards and certification schemes.